phonowell/genshin-impact-script/README.md

 #### type-atk

-The attack mode.
+Attack tactic.
 Can be one of the following values:

 - `0` Off
-- `1` On
+- `1` Basic

-Currently only the following characters are supported:
+- `2` Advanced

+The following characters currently have unique tactics:

 - Hu Tao
 - Klee
-- Xiangling
+- Zhongli

-More character support will be added later.
+The rest of the characters use a generic tactic.

+- Generic basic tactic cycles through normal attacks and uses E skills when they are ready
+- The advanced tactic also uses E skills of teammates on top of the basic one

+## Note

+- All actions are bound to the default key
+- If possible, avoid discussing in public
+- If you do need to discuss it, make sure to avoid revealing your `uid`

 ## Note